- Diagnosis &

-Tax Credit Bill for Infertility Treatments re-introduced in the U.S. Senate and U.S. House of Representatives
+Tax Credit Bill for Infertility Treatments introduced in the U.S. Senate and U.S. House of Representatives

-A bill to create a tax credit for the out-of-pocket costs associated with infertility medical treatment (IVF) and fertility preservation was re-introduced in the U.S. Senate by Senator Kirsten Gillibrand (NY) and in the U.S. House of Representatives by Congressman John Lewis (GA) in May, 2013.
-Aptly named the Family Act, S 881/HR 1851 will potentially help thousands of people seek medical treatment that otherwise would be out of reach for them.
+A bill to create a tax credit for the out-of-pocket costs associated with in vitro fertilization (IVF) and fertility preservation, the Family Act was introduced in the U.S. Senate by Senator Kirsten Gillibrand (D-NY) and in the U.S. House of Representatives by Congressman John Lewis (D-GA) in May, 2013.
+This bill was first introduced in 2011 during the 112th Congress which ended in December 2012.
+The bill did not pass and was re-introduced in the 113th Congress.
+The Family Act, (S 881/HR 1851) will help thousands of people access medical treatment for infertility that otherwise would be unavailable for them due to lack of insurance coverage.
 RESOLVE supports this bill and needs your help getting this bill passed and made into a law.

 Key provisions of the Family Act House and Senate bill:

 Send a letter to your two U.S. Senators and your U.S. Representative asking them to co-sponsor the Family Act.
 Use RESOLVE's online Action Alert system to send your letter immediately.
 It takes less than 5 minutes to send your letter today.
 Please remember to personalize your letter so that your legislators know why this bill is important to you and the people from your state.

 Family Building Professionals!
 Use this link to send letters of support to your Congressmen.